hirebarend/go-log/README.md

 		panic(err)
 	}

-	// Read the entry at a specific log index.
+	// Read the entry at a specific index.
 	// In this case, we read back the entry at position 5,750,000 to demonstrate random access. data, err := log.Read(5_750_000)
 	if err != nil {